Rethinking I-94 — Minneapolis to St. Paul

 Public engagement toolkit

-The Rethinking I-94 public engagement toolkit (PDF) is an adaptable process that guides MnDOT project teams public engagement.
+The Rethinking I-94 public engagement toolkit (PDF) is an adaptable process that guides MnDOT's project team public engagement.

 Community culture and history overviews

-These overviews provide historical and cultural background about key groups of stakeholders along the I-94 corridor, as well as information about broader cultural characteristics of the different groups and their history of engagement on transportation and planning issues in the Twin Cities.
+Rethinking I-94 community culture and overviews (PDF) provide historical and cultural background about stakeholders along the I-94 corridor, as well as provides information about broader cultural characteristics and their history of engagement with transportation and planning issues in the Twin Cities.

 This process identifies the basic alternatives that will move forward into the next stage of environmental review.
 We anticipate being in Scoping for the next year.
 Little detail on alternatives will be developed at this step.
 For example, the alternatives will have different roadway types, number and type of lanes, and transit service types, but limited details on potential changes to frontage roads, interchanges, or pedestrian and bicycle crossings.
 The Scoping Document also proposes evaluation criteria for alternatives in the Tier 1 EIS and outlines the level of detail to which each potential social, economic, and environmental issue will be addressed.